Mokele Mbembe: Is a Dinosaur Living in the Congo?

 Not really.
 Like the sauropods, Paraceratherium was a browser and a land animal which lived more like modern rhinos on the Savannah, and not in swamps or lakes.
 Still, the possibility of an unknown species of aquatic rhino smaller but similar in body type to the extinct Paraceratherium is an intriguing possibility, and far more credible than a living dinosaur.

 For hundreds of years explorers have been searching for this elusive beast, said to resemble a dinosaur.
 Theories to explain Mokele Mbembe range from a living sauropod, to a rare species of rhino, to a strange type of crocodilian or lizard.
 Or, some say it is a spiritual creature, more about myth but no less real to the people who live in its domain.

 It is unlikely that Mokele Mbembe is a living dinosaur.
 However, it could be an unclassified animal of some kind.
+Or, some other prehistoric animal that has survived to this day.
 Dismissing it as a legend could mean losing the opportunity to discovery a new, rare and possibly endangered species.
 The area where sightings occur is remote and unexplored and, in theory anyway, could conceal a population of large animals.

 For this reason, there will always be those explorers willing to seek out the root of the Mokele Mbembe legend.
 Others will go simply for the thrill of the hunt, or for the possibility of finding something that should not be there: a living dinosaur.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.